fledge-iot/fledge-south-s2opcua/docs/index.rst

   - **Asset Naming Scheme**: The plugin can ingest data into a number of different assets based on the selection of the asset naming scheme.
     This list of options notes that either the Variable Browse Name or Node Id will be used in asset and datapoint naming.
-    The *Datapoint name* configuration on this tab allows you to choose which of these two properties to use:
+    The *Datapoint Name* configuration on this tab allows you to choose which of these two properties to use:

     +-----------+
     | |opcua_5| |